Search

 Give your memory a good workout through simple and fun steps.

 It’s just that they’re not too simple.
-And that’s important because the active recall activities you’ll go through have been proven to help you remember more.
+And that’s important because scientists have fully evidenced the active recall activities you’ll go through on the journey to remembering more.

 So, what do you say?